top of page

 In Central America, writing records left by this civilization were found.
 These writings referred especially to records of historical data, such as wars and marriages.

-Guardians of the Sacred Books
+Guardians of the sacred books

 The position of scribe was one of high status.
 Mayan artists were often the youngest children of the royal family.
 The Guardians of the Sacred Books, the highest scribe position, served as librarians, historians, genealogists, tribute recorders, marriage arrangers, masters of ceremonies, and astronomers.